-There is a now sizeable literature that summarizes evidence on parents' time use for childcare, including Bianchi (2000), Guryan et al. (2008), Ramey and Ramey (2010), Dotti Sani and Treas (2016), Gobbi (2018), and Cardia and Gomme (2018).
+There is a now sizeable literature that summarizes evidence on parents' time use for childcare, including Bianchi (2000), Guryan, Hurst, and Kearney (2008), Ramey and Ramey (2010), Dotti Sani and Treas (2016), Gobbi (2018), and Cardia and Gomme (2018).
 In what follows, we summarize the most important empirical findings and discuss implications for modeling fertility choice.
 We focus on time used for primary childcare; that is, the amount of time parents report being engaged in childcare as a primary activity.
 Childcare can also be a secondary activity when, for example, a parent is simultaneously carrying out another activity, like cooking or watching TV, while also minding children.52

 The evidence on parental time use in high-income economies can be summarized in four basic facts.
 First, mothers spend more time on childcare than fathers.
 Some of this gap arises naturally from the spousal division of labor: in many families, fathers spend more time on market work and mothers more time on childcare.
 However, the gender gap in childcare time persists even conditional on labor market status.
-To illustrate this fact, Fig. 29 displays childcare time for mothers and fathers in the United States, distinguishing between parents who work full-time, part-time, or are out of the labor force.
+To illustrate this fact, Figure 29 displays childcare time for mothers and fathers in the United States, distinguishing between parents who work full-time, part-time, or are out of the labor force.
 In each category, there is a large gap between mothers and fathers.
-For example, nonemployed mothers spend more than an additional hour a day on childcare compared to nonemployed fathers.
+For example, non-employed mothers spend more than an additional hour a day on childcare compared to non-employed fathers.
 The more parents work, the less time they spend on childcare.
-The gradient is steeper for mothers than fathers: full-time working mothers spend 84 minutes per day on childcare, compared to about double that among nonemployed mothers (162 minutes per day).
-Among men, full-time working fathers spend 57 minutes versus 94 minutes among nonemployed fathers, which is a much smaller ratio.
-Nonemployed fathers spend only about 10 minutes more on childcare each day than mothers who work full time.
+The gradient is steeper for mothers than fathers: full-time working mothers spend 84 minutes per day on childcare, compared to about double that among non-employed mothers (162 minutes per day).
+Among men, full-time working